 If you are moving devices to Windows 11 24H2, there is a critical security problem you should know about.
 On Windows 11 24H2, Constrained Language Mode is no longer enforced correctly when using AppLocker Script Rules.

-Why Application Restrictions Matter
+Why Application Control Matters

 Application control is a critical part of securing Windows environments.
 Blocking unauthorized code from running is one of the most effective ways to reduce attack surface, prevent lateral movement, and stop exploits that rely on executing new or modified binaries.
 AppLocker allows organizations to define exactly which executables, installers, and scripts are permitted.
 In addition to managing traditional applications, AppLocker can also apply control over scripts such as PowerShell scripts and batch files.